 Tech Layoffs

-Recently the media has been a buzz with the layoffs in the tech industry.
-It is even sad to have seen the company I work for take part in layoffs.
 As a middle manager, the layoffs my company did are now a long running problem I have to plan for and manage for the next several years.
 Overnight the sentiment on the teams shifted from how great the company is and how they plan to work here for years to one of questioning when the next round of layoffs and if they will be part of it.
+No matter what our CEO says, or us lower managers say, the sentiment is hard to move as actions speak more than words.

 Teacher Quality

 To start off the year, I got to take a several month break from my graduate school program, which allowed me to use some of the free time to clean up my backlog of tasks and by extension recover from my burnout.
 However, returning to school again, really highlights how some classes have been great and others have made me question why I continue in this program.
-What really decides if a class is good or not is the teacher.

 Starting a Minecraft Meetup Group

 So I love to play Minecraft, or what I commonly call digital legos.
 After a long week with work and school, it is great to sit down at the computer and mine and place blocks in a digital world.
 Sometimes I do this alone with just an audio book, sometimes I like to hang and chat with friends, but one of the most exciting things is when you are on a server with other people as each time you log into the server, something in the world changes as the world is ever growing.
+But the challenge has always been finding a group of people to play with.

 Be Ready to Admit When You Are Wrong